Things to do in Montréal this July 2026

 Le vin dans les voiles is a natural, organic and biodynamic wine agency based in Montréal that offers fascinating wine tasting and educational events.
 Peruse the calendar here.
 The workshops happen in French, but hey — wine is a universal language!

-Get your caffeine fix at Montréal’s indie coffee shops — and why not snag some fresh-baked doughnuts to go with it!
+Get your caffeine fix at Montréal’s indie coffee shops — and fresh doughnuts to go with it!
 Add more sweetness to your life at Montréal’s best bakeries and pastry shops, best chocolate shops and candy shops.

 Summer reaches new heights in July in Montréal

-Don your brightest neon swim gear, grab your canoe or kayak, and head out for Lock & Paddle on July 19, a free day of paddling to celebrate the 200th anniversary of the Lachine Canal.
-Join the fleet of colourful paddlers and experience a lockage, plus lota of music and laughter.
+Don your brightest neon swim gear, grab your canoe or kayak, and head out for Lock & Paddle on July 11, a free day of paddling to celebrate the 200th anniversary of the Lachine Canal.
+Join the fleet of colourful paddlers and experience a lockage, plus lots of music and laughter.

 Wanna play?
 Head to the Centre Eaton de Montréal where the PLAYBOX Centre has a game for everyone, from internationally renowned crane games to arcade games, skill games and VR attractions.
 Super Super at DIX30 in Brossard is another super lively, family-friendly option, while Royalmount has a very fun arcade at The Rec Room, next to the Cineplex cinema, where you can duke it out in VR games and more before munching burgers or nachos (with accompanying cocktails, for parents) at the onsite eateries.
+Head to the Casino de Montréal to play on life-size arcade games at their ARcade by Moment Factory gaming experience: a fusion of multimedia and video game technology in two play areas that pits teams against each other in six interactive games.
+Each game combines motion-detection, projection technologies and videogame mechanics.
 Montréal loves exploring the retro side of play with its selection of arcades.

 Montréal Bowling is the perfect spot downtown to play a few rounds of bowling, play some pool, watch some sports, play some arcade games and grab some great snacks and cocktails.

-Among the many free things to do this season, see incredible city views from Mount Royal Park: head for a walk through the park and up the stairs to the lookout or bus or drive up to Beaver Lake.
-Stroll (or bike) around Parc La Fontaine, go to St-Michel’s Parc Frédéric-Back, or cross the river to Parc Jean-Drapeau for a riverside walk and a different view of the city.
+Explore the many outdoor activities the city has in store, including the list of free things to do this season, see incredible city views from Mount Royal Park, celebrating its 150th anniversary this year (all kinds of exciting programming going on!) head for a walk through the park and up the stairs to the lookout, or bus or drive up to Beaver Lake.
+Stroll (or bike) around Parc La Fontaine, go to Saint-Michel neighbourhood’s Parc Frédéric-Back, or cross the river to Parc Jean-Drapeau for a riverside walk and a different view of the city.
 While there, visit the Espace pour la vie Biosphère too, for environment-focused exhibitions and more.

-At the Espace pour la vie museums, enjoy the Montréal Botanical Garden’s sprawling tropical greenhouse environments or its slowly burgeoning outdoor space.
+Speaking of Espace pour la vie museums, enjoy the Jardin botanique’s sprawling tropical greenhouse environments, or all its picturesque outdoor trails around gloriously lush deciduous and annual plant species.
 Experience several wild ecosystems at the Biodôme (there are penguins, otters, monkeys and more), explore the mysteries of the universe at the Planétarium, and learn about the thousands of butterflies, moths and other insects at the Insectarium.

-For the ultimate relaxation session after a day of trekking (or just because you deserve it), visit Bota Bota, spa-sur-l’eau, a unique spa in a moored boat on the St. Lawrence River in the Old Port, and other world-class spas like Scandinave Spa Vieux-Montréal, Avie Spa & Coiffure, Rainspa and Strøm Nordic Spa.
+For the ultimate relaxation session after a day of trekking (or just because you deserve it), visit Bota Bota, spa-sur-l’eau, a unique spa set up in a pair of moored boats on the St. Lawrence River in the Old Port, and other world-class spas like Spa William Gray, Moment Spa, Spa St. James, Scandinave Spa Vieux-Montréal, Avie Spa & Coiffure, Rainspa and Strøm Nordic Spa.

 Summer in the shops

-Shop for some new summer style staples in Old Montréal’s boutiques, downtown along Sainte-Catherine Street and in the Underground City malls.
-The Centre Eaton de Montréal and Place Montréal Trust are full of the latest looks from the hottest shops, including Uniqlo, Nike, Aritza, Decathlon and many more boutiques (and remember to ask for a VIP Visitor Card at Guest Services for exclusive discounts only for tourists).
+Shop for some new hot weather staples in anticipation of the upcoming thaw, starting in Old Montréal’s boutiques, downtown along Sainte-Catherine Street and in the wonderfully air conditioned Underground City malls.
+The Centre Eaton de Montréal and Place Montréal Trust are full of the latest styles from the hottest shops, including Uniqlo, Nike, Aritzia, Decathlon and many more boutiques (and remember to ask for a VIP Visitor Card at Guest Services for exclusive discounts only for tourists).

 Keep your eye out for items made by Montréal designers, relaxing self-care staples and plenty of sparkly goods from the coolest Montréal jewellery stores.